Belly Fat Is Hard to Lose After Menopause: Simple Reasons Why

 Admittedly, belly fat is hard to lose after menopause.
-As you get older and get closer to 50, you’ll find that your periods are less regular or shorter than they used to be.
+Once you get close to 50 years old, your periods will likely be less regular.
+They may also be shorter than they used to be.

-Although it may appear that developing a belly bulge is unavoidable as you get older, there are a number of things that you may be able to control.
+It may appear that developing a belly bulge is unavoidable as you get older.
+However, there are a number of things that you may be able to control.
 Some of them you can’t control.

 Here are some reasons why belly fat is hard to lose after menopause: